[DRBD-user] centos 5 drbd 8 uptodate is false

 drives to the XEN server.

-instead of the Lvms and rebooting all of my servers and changing all of
+the Lvms and rebooting all of my servers and changing all of my config files

 I will try to look for some other solution as turning off the production